Handsome styling; good highway fuel economy; luxurious interior; user-friendly MyLink infotainment

 |Rust-Through||6 Years/100,000 Miles|

-2019 Ford Expedition -- The 2019 Ford Expedition equals the Tahoe for size and passenger space.
-Ford's big SUV, however, can tow more weight than the Tahoe, features an aluminum body and has a flush-folding rear seat for improved cargo room and easy loading.
-The Expedition's dash design isn't as elegant as the Tahoe's, and the materials are not as polished.
+Ford Expedition -- The Expedition is easily the Tahoe's equal for size and passenger space, but Ford's big SUV can tow more, costs about $2,000 less and has a flush-folding rear seat for improved cargo room and easy loading.

-2019 Chevrolet Traverse -- The recently redesigned Traverse can't tow as much as the Tahoe, but its interior is surprisingly roomy, and it can hold up to eight passengers.
-The Traverse also rides and handles more like a car, is easy to park and maneuver and has better gas mileage.
-Its starting price is about $15,000 less than the Tahoe's base MSRP.
+Chevrolet Traverse -- The Traverse can't tow as much as the Tahoe, but its interior is surprisingly roomy and can hold up to eight passengers.
+The Traverse also rides and handles more like a car, is easy to park and maneuver and gets better gas mileage.
+Oh, and its starting price is about $15,000 less than the Tahoe.